nim-lang/Nim/doc/manual.rst

 2) Every access of a guarded memory location needs to happen in an appropriate `locks`:idx: statement.
-3) Locks and routines can be annotated with `lock levels`:idx: to allow potential deadlocks to be detected during static analysis.
+3) Locks and routines can be annotated with `lock levels`:idx: to allow potential deadlocks to be detected during semantic analysis.

 Guards and the locks section